gimoonnam/ImageProcessing/README.md

       - Laplacian Pyramid

-# mergeMertens using openCV built-in functons
+# mergeMertens in python with openCV
-This notebook implements exposure fusion, which was introduced by Merten et al. This implementation was done based on openCV's instruction, which is well guided.
+This notebook implements exposure fusion, which was introduced by Merten et al.

 This picture shows the result of my implemention on exposure fusion.

 For details, pleaes check **mergeMertens_fromScratches.ipynb**

 ![alt text](https://github.com/gimoonnam/ImageProcessing/blob/master/images/mergeMertens.png)